Banbury 'gold rush' could mean £5,000 for a local school - a lucky dip will take place at the Middleton Road Tesco shop

-Banbury 'gold rush' could mean £5,000 for a local school or group - a lucky dip takes place at Middleton Road Tesco Extra
+Banbury 'gold rush' could mean £5,000 for a local school or group - a lucky dip takes place at Middleton Road Tesco Express

 and live on Freeview channel 276

-Shoppers in at the Middleton Road Tesco Extra have a golden hour to win a share of half a million pounds for their school or a community group that supports children.
+Shoppers in at the Middleton Road Tesco Express have a golden hour to win a share of half a million pounds for their school or a community group that supports children.

 As part of the Stronger Starts campaign, between 12pm - 1pm on Saturday, September 23 shoppers in 100 Tesco stores can take a lucky dip to find a gold version of Tesco’s famous blue voting token.